 It’s hard to comprehend the magnitude of the Egyptian temples without walking through them yourself.
 Perfectly legible hieroglyphics stretch across the temple walls.
 The reds, greens, yellows, and blues on the surfaces that have been protected by the elements are still vibrant.

 At Karnak, Egypt’s largest temple complex, 134 sandstone columns with diameters of almost 10 feet soar in the sky in the Great Hypostyle Hall.
 Twelve of the columns are giant, reaching up to 70 feet, while the rest are 32 feet tall.
 They stand, waiting for visitors to walk through and uncover their secrets.

 Over the last decade, Egypt’s tourism has taken a hit.
 First, there was the 2011 uprising, then ensuing turmoil and violence.
 That was followed by a military coup and the bombing of a Russian airplane in 2015.
 While Egypt’s tourism numbers are trending upward, they are a far cry from the nearly 15 million people that visited in 2010.

 Everyone loves a comeback, and Egypt’s might be one of the greatest yet.
 The opening of a brand new, state of the art mega-museum marks a focus on the future, with an emphasis on ways to better preserve and flaunt some of the world’s most treasured artifacts.

 At almost 700,000 square feet, the new Grand Egyptian Museum will remedy the overcrowding that often plagues the Museum of Egyptian Antiquities.
 It will be one of the largest archaeological museums in the world.
 Once completed, it will house about 100,000 artifacts.
 The Tutankhamun collection is likely to be the biggest draw.
-Since the discovery of the boy king’s tomb in 1922, only about a third of what was discovered has been on display.
+Since the discovery of the boy king’s tomb in 1922, only about a third of that discovery has been on display.
 The new digs will display the complete collection of over 5,000 objects, including his famous funerary mask.

 The new Grand Egyptian Museum will give visitors the chance to step back in time.
 3,000 years of ancient Egyptian history will be on display.
 As guests make their way through the galleries, they will also be able to see the Giza pyramids, located less than two miles away, through the glass facades.